nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 aggregates over data sets.
 It's an absolutely miserable language for programmatically accessing data.

-Querying SQL data involves constructing string, and then -- if you want to avoid SQL injection -- successfully lining up placeholders between your pile of strings and your programming language.
+Querying SQL data involves constructing strings, and then -- if you want to avoid SQL injection -- successfully lining up placeholders between your pile of strings and your programming language.
 If you want to insert data, you'll probably end up constructing the string